wmo-im/wis2box/docs/source/reference/monitoring/alerts.rst

 Final step: testing the setup
 -----------------------------

-After setting everything up, trigger an alert in your Grafana dashboard to test if the email notifications are working.
+After setting everything up, trigger an alert in your grafana dashboard to test if the email notifications are working.
 You should receive an email when the alert conditions are met.

 .. image:: ../../_static/receive-alert-email.png
    :width: 800px